 Put simply, it’s about practice: Companies must invest in new tools, such as artificial intelligence (AI) and automation, while also regularly testing incident response controls and policies against real-world threats to see how they stack up, making necessary adjustments before attacks occur.

 Curious about the cost of a data breach for your organization?
-Listen to the podcast, check out IBM’s data breach calculator and download the full 2019 Cost of a Data Breach Report.
+Listen to the podcast, and download the latest Cost of a Data Breach Report.

 Pam: Hey David, if you had one $1.2 million, what would you do with it?